Lawmakers slam LSU response to sexual misconduct report

 As for the university response, Davis added: “I just think it’s kind of bull.”

-Sen. Regina Barrow, a Baton Rouge Democrat, urged Galligan to reconsider the disciplinary decisions.
+Barrow and Peterson urged Galligan to reconsider the disciplinary decisions.
 Galligan gave no indication he intended to do so.

 Rep. Aimee Adatto Freeman called the disciplinary response disheartening and said it wouldn’t be enough to satisfy students.
 She said her daughter, a student at LSU, told her: “Everybody knows LSU‘s not going to do anything.”